Cranesbill: Geranium maculatum (L.)

 About cranesbill: Cranesbill is native to North America and is found in the Northeastern U.S. from New Jersey to Florida and as far west as Oklahoma.
 It is so common that it is not often cultivated.

 Quality Assured: Our cranesbill is responsibly sourced from U.S.A.
 This herb is grown without the use of genetic engineering, artificial fertilizers, or pesticides.
-Our experts here at the Apothecary Shoppe personally evaluate every herb through taste, touch, and smell to assure that you are receiving the best botanicals suitable for clinical use.
+Our experts here at the Apothecary Shoppe personally evaluate every herb through taste, touch, and smell to assure that you are receiving the best botanicals suitable for use.

 How to Use